Did you just start on a keto diet but you’re not feeling as great as you expected? Well, it’s perfectly normal to be exhausted on the keto diet.

 After a while, your fat intake will result in longer energy boosts.

 Restrict calories to a healthy level

-When you do this, you’re not just accelerating your weight loss but also depleting the body’s vital nutrients.
+When you do this, you might be accelerating your weight loss but you’re also depleting the body’s vital nutrients.

 Don’t starve your body of essential nutrients as this will only ensure that you have no energy.